Welcome Guest! (App Version 5.16)

 HTML QuizHTML Quiz 1

-Inline elements are those elements which stack to each other in the same line if there is space available.
-Their nature is opposite to the nature of 'Block Elements'.
+Inline elements are the elements that stack next to each other in the same line, if the space is available.
+Their characteristic is just opposite to that of 'Block Elements'.

-While 2 block elements (say, a div and a p) will take full space in width and each will go to a separate line, any 2 inline elements (say, a span and an anchor) will stack together in the same line.
+While 2 block elements (say, a div and a p) will take full space in width and each will go to a separate line, any 2 inline elements (say, a span and an anchor) will stack next to each other in the same line.